BREAKING NEWS

 Link to FacebookShare to XShare to Email

 A man tried to intervene during a fight between a couple at a Maryland Burger King and was shot dead.
-Now, his killer will head to prison for decades.
+Now, his killer must spend decades in prison.

 Article continues below advertisement

-This month, a judge in Maryland sentenced Darin Tyler Robey, 21, to 60 years in prison after he was found guilty of second-degree murder earlier this year.
+A judge in Maryland sentenced Darin Tyler Robey, now 23, to 60 years in prison after he was found guilty of second-degree murder.
 Fifteen years of the sentence was suspended.

 As FrontPageDetectives previously reported, on Dec.
 26, 2021, police in Frederick, Maryland, responded to a Burger King.